Symptom: Your golf stance setup doesn’t provide the solid base and connection to the ground that you need.

 Immediately Improve Your Golf Stance with a Waggle of Your Own

 Take a tip from Graeme McDowell and give the Waggle and Starter Move a try next time you are on the range or the course, and see if you don’t start hitting ’em straighter and farther, with a smooth easy swing!

 Did you like this golf tip?
 Have a try with the waggle and starter move next time out and see how it goes!
-Let your friends know too, Like, Tweet, Email, or +1 below!
+Let your friends know too, Like, Tweet, Pin, or Email below!